ArturDBW/countriesApp/README.md

 ## Description

-Web application with countries information from API.
+Web application with countries information from API

 ## Technologies
 - React